MicroEJ/docs/SDKUserGuide/systemRequirements.rst

 You can download and install a JDK from `Adoptium <https://adoptium.net/temurin/releases/>`__ or `Oracle <https://www.oracle.com/fr/java/technologies/downloads/>`__.

 .. warning::
-   When installing the Eclipse Temurin/AdoptOpenJDK build on Windows, the option ``JavaSoft (Oracle) registry keys`` must be enabled:
+   Up to version 23.02 of the SDK Distribution, when installing the Eclipse Temurin/AdoptOpenJDK build on Windows, the option ``JavaSoft (Oracle) registry keys`` must be enabled:

    .. figure:: images/adoptopenjdk-install.png
       :align: center